-Take note that the dive light becomes more expensive as the lumens increase.
+Take note that dive lights become more expensive as the lumens increase.

 -Opt for the right beam angle

-However, it’s not just about getting the biggest beam angle.
+However, it’s not just about getting the biggest beam.
 You also have to consider the type of dive you’re going to.
-The following are the recommended light beam angle on each type of dive:
+The following are the recommended light angles on each type of dive:

-Up to 12 degrees – This light beam angle is suitable for wreck divers, cave divers, and limited visibility diving.
+Up to 12 degrees – This is suitable for wreck divers, cave divers, and limited visibility diving.
 It has a more focused light that can penetrate turbid waters.
 Also, this will not reflect silt particles.

-Up to 20 degrees – This beam angle is suitable for most recreational divers.
+Up to 20 degrees – This is suitable for most recreational scuba divers.
 It has excellent light and can cover a decent distance.
 You can even use it for shallow night dives.

 -Check the Kelvin rating

-Another thing that many divers overlook is the Kelvin rating of the dive light.
+Another thing that many divers overlook is the Kelvin rating.
 Kelvin is the measurement of the light’s temperature, of how warm it would be.
 This is also an important consideration for underwater photographers since it will affect the quality of the images.

 To give you an idea, 1,600 Kelvin is equivalent to the warmth of candlelight while 5,000 Kelvin is equivalent to afternoon sunlight.